-As part of our unit “Construction – Houses” we could think of a better activity to provide us with understanding of shelter than to make one ourselves!
-There are a couple of different options for this activity.
-One uses trees as the posts to set up your simple tent, while the other uses the side of stairs as a lean-to (pictured).
+What better way to talk about how houses provide us with shelter than to make one ourselves!
+There are two options of how to create this: 1.
+Use trees as the posts to set up your simple tent or 2.
+Uses the side of stairs as a lean-to (pictured here).
 A lean-to is a structure usually with three sides and open at the entrance, and is a simple form of shelter.

 Set up Time: 10 minutes